steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 ## Create the Github OAuth app

-The first thing we need to do is create a Github OAuth app, this can be done by going to the Github developer settings [here](https://github.com/settings/developers) and clicking _New OAuth App_.
-There we need to fill in the following information:
+The first thing you need to do is create a Github OAuth app, this can be done by going to the [Github developer settings](https://github.com/settings/developers) and clicking _New OAuth App_.
+There you need to fill in the following information:

 **Application name** -> Can be anything, e.g. `Tinyauth`